 - Storage pockets and gear loft on the inside.

 - Door zips can be stiff.

-This model from Alps Mountaineering is among the priciest options on our list, but we chose it because it’s also the most durable.
-Even the best budget backpacking tents don’t last forever, but this one incorporates quality materials that mean you’ll be able to enjoy it for longer.
+This tent from Alps Mountaineering is among the priciest options on our list, but we chose it because it’s also the most durable.
+Even the best backpacking tents don’t last forever, but this one incorporates quality materials that mean you’ll be able to enjoy it for longer.